How to prepare and build your confidence ahead of exam time

 - Learn to think positively and challenge your negative thoughts about your ability to perform in exams.
 Our website has information on how to do this.

 - Introduce relaxation exercises into your daily routine.
 By practising relaxation you can develop a strong relaxation response to counteract the physical symptoms associated with excessive anxiety.
 Try the simple ones on our website such as breathing, muscle tensing and relaxing and visualisation.
 The more you practice, the easier it will be to relax during your exam.

-- The Study Support team has an online ‘Preparing for exams’ session recording available for viewing on Bb Collaborate.
-The recording has been broken into chapters so you can easily access the advice you wish to focus on to succeed in your online exams.
+- The Study Support team recently held an online ‘Preparing for exams’ session – you can view this presentation on Bb Collaborate.
+The session recording has been broken into chapters so you can easily access the advice you wish to focus on to succeed in your online exams.